herkkules/herkkules/README.md

 > - **Leadership Gaps** are a common element of business evolution.
 Temporary creases can be smoothed out with structure, empathy and sustainable routines.
 I design and implement ways of working that enable your organisation to meet future growth with agility and resilience, ensuring both immediate and continued success.

 > - **Common goals** need to be nudged into action and a shared mental model needs to be crafted.
-Sustainable routines need to be established.

 > - **Development and training** is an important aspect of prefessional growth.
 I can be a sparring partner on innovation or i can prepare talent for tough questions.